 Magda’s motor racing career began with karting when she was just 9 years old and she quickly carved a successful path through national and international karting series races.

 Her first foray into rallycross took place in 2012 when she competed successfully in the nascent JRX entry class, which was run as a support category to the FIA European Rallycross Championship in 2012 and 2013.

 She graduated to the FIA European Rallycross Championship for Touring Cars in 2015 and 2016 where she emerged as the main title challenger becoming vice champion last season.

 In 2017 Magda became the youngest ever female driver to contest the FIA European Rallycross Championship for SuperCars as she embarked on the next exciting chapter in her motor sport career.

-In 2018 Magda continues on her SuperCar journey with DA Racing as she once again contests the Euro-RX premier series.
+In 2018 Magda continued on her SuperCar journey with DA Racing as she once again contested the Euro-RX premier series.